-ii) Proposals that would result in the permanent loss or reduction in size of hotels and larger guesthouses will be resisted unless it can be demonstrated that their tourist accommodation use function is no longer viable and there is no market for the business as a going concern.
+- Through the replacement, intensification or extension of existing premises where the expansion would improve the quality and appearance of the accommodation and site - ii) Larger hotel/guesthouse developments should be located within the town centres. - iii) Proposals that would result in the permanent loss or reduction in size of hotels and larger guesthouses will be resisted unless it can be demonstrated that their tourist function is no longer viable and there is no market for the business as a going concern.